Jackhdok/checks-pickup/README.md

 # Check-in Waiting List App

-A React-based waiting list management system similar to Yelp's check-in system, designed for vendors and subvendors to manage pickup checks.
+A React-based waiting list management system similar to Yelp's check-in system, designed for vendors and subcontractors to manage pickup checks.

 ## Features